fltuna/MapChooserSharp/docs/en/development/USING_MCS_API.md

 For details, please check [IMcsMapCycleControllerApi.cs](../../../MapChooserSharp.API/MapCycleController/IMcsMapCycleControllerApi.cs).

+## Utilizing the MapCycle Extend Controller API

+With the MapCycle Extend Controller, you can Extend a current map, and change and get `!ext` command remaining counts.
+Also, can toggle `!ext` command usage,

+For details, please check [IMcsMapCycleExtendControllerApi.cs](../../../MapChooserSharp.API/MapCycleController/IMcsMapCycleExtendControllerApi.cs).

+## Utilizing the MapCycle Extend Vote Controller API

+With the MapCycle Extend Vote Controller, you can start extend vote with using CS2's Native Vote UI.

+For details, please check [IMcsMapCycleExtendVoteControllerApi.cs](../../../MapChooserSharp.API/MapCycleController/IMcsMapCycleExtendVoteControllerApi.cs).

 ## Utilizing the MapVote Controller API

 With the MapVote Controller API, you can start, cancel, etc. votes.

 For details, please check [IMcsMapVoteControllerApi.cs](../../../MapChooserSharp.API/MapVoteController/IMcsMapVoteControllerApi.cs).

 ## Utilizing the Nomination API

 With the Nomination API, you can check nominated maps, nominate maps, delete nominations, etc.

 For details, please check [IMcsNominationApi.cs](../../../MapChooserSharp.API/Nomination/IMcsNominationApi.cs).

 ## Utilizing the RTV Controller API